quinjenn/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This repository is a front-end single-page website using HTML, CSS, JS, jQuery, AJAX, Node and Express.
 Users can compose a 140 character tweet using the textarea form and post it.
 The new user tweet will be generated and posted on top of the current tweets generated from a build-in library.
+Tweeter has a responsive design that allows users to engage with the app from a desktop, tablet or mobile device.

 ## Final Product